Beechwood Football Club

 All members have a duty to report to the Child Protection Officer any concerns they have over the possible abuse of children.
 This duty also applies to concerns they might have about a colleague.
 The Club will fully support anyone who makes a report of suspected abuse and will fully and promptly investigate and resolve the matter.

 Please, never hesitate in contacting any officer of Beechwood FC regarding issues relating to the general well-being or welfare of the children.
 You will find contact details for members of the Committee of the Club in the 'Contact Us' section of our website.

 Smoking is not permitted in Beechwood FC Clubhouses/Changing facilities or any Clubhouses/Changing facilities used by Beechwood FC for home or away fixtures.
 We ask managers/coaches and parents to be mindful of children when smoking and to refrain from smoking directly on the side line during matches.

 The Club has a legitimate interest in acquiring, processing and holding data about players and parents/coaches, including (without limitation)

 The Club will use reasonable endeavours, commensurate with its standing as a community Club run by volunteers, to protect the confidentiality of such data.
 The Club may share data about players and parents/coaches internally for the purposes of running the Club.
-The Club will not share data about players and parents/coaches with other bodies, except as may be required for the proper functioning of the Club (for example, data about players may be shared with the South Dublin Football League or other leagues or bodies of which the Club is a member and data about coaches may be used for the purposes of Garda Vetting and related processes).
+The Club will not share data about players and parents/coaches with other bodies, except as may be required for the proper functioning of the Club (for example, data about players may be shared with the Football Association of Ireland (FAI) and any leagues or bodies of which the Club is a member and data about coaches may be used for the purposes of Garda Vetting and related processes).